bluebonnet-teams-2022/emergega.github.io/index.md

 Pamela, Cassandra, and Rena

 ## Background
-The Covid-19 pandemic has strengthened our reliance on technology in education, replacing traditional classroom functions such as lecture, exams, assignments, office hours, and others with alternatives online using video conferencing tools or online learning software, like Blackboard.  [pl1]
+The Covid-19 pandemic has strengthened our reliance on technology in education, replacing traditional classroom functions such as lecture, exams, assignments, office hours, and others with alternatives online using video conferencing tools or online learning software, like Blackboard<sup>1</sup>.

-Since March 2019, when campuses closed due to rising Covid-19 cases, colleges nationwide have scrambled to transition to online learning[pl2] .
+Since March 2019, when campuses closed due to rising Covid-19 cases, colleges nationwide have scrambled to transition to online learning<sup>2</sup>.
 Class lectures have become synchronous and asynchronous, live on Zoom or recorded.
 Assignments and exams are also completed and submitted on third-party websites like BlackBoard or Gradescope.
 Even as the classroom adapts to hybrid modes as Covid-19 regulations ease, all these technologies still remain vital to classroom functions regardless.
 In K-12 schools,  many children all experience similar impacts of technology in their classrooms.
 Children as young as 5-year old take their seats in front of their computer to participate in classes online via Zoom.
 Middle and High school students have moved most of their classroom functions online as well.

 However, ever before this pandemic, technology has already spread its roots into our education system.
 In all subjects taught in school, technology has been used to supplement in-class lectures.
 In a language class, one might find themselves consulting Google Translate or another online translator.
 In a math class, one might find themselves searching in Stack Overflow for the answers to their Linear Algebra questions.
 In a Science class, one might have dumped their Organic Chemistry compounds into a Quizlet to make flashcards to study with.
 On team assignments, students may have corresponded through Messenger, Email, or GroupMe and collaborated on Google Drive.
 Grades were also updated online .
 It’s difficult, but not impossible, to imagine the alternatives for all these technologies in an in-person classroom setting.